hashicorp/terraform-provider-aws/website/docs/r/glue_crawler.html.markdown

 * `database_name` - (Required) The name of the Glue database to be synchronized.
 * `tables` - (Required) A list of catalog tables to be synchronized.

+### mongodb_target Argument Reference

+* `connection_name` - (Required) The name of the connection to use to connect to the Amazon DocumentDB or MongoDB target.
+* `path` - (Required) The path of the Amazon DocumentDB or MongoDB target (database/collection).
+* `scan_all` - (Optional) Indicates whether to scan all the records, or to sample rows from the table.
+Scanning all the records can take a long time when the table is not a high throughput table.
+Default value is `true`.

 ~> **Note:** `deletion_behavior` of catalog target doesn't support `DEPRECATE_IN_DATABASE`.